Pelham Primary HIP

 Pelham Primary School is very lucky to have the only specialist resourced provision for Deaf and Hearing Impaired children in Bexley.

 The Hearing Impairment Provision (HIP) has places for 18 children with severe or profound hearing losses.
-A child may be accepted into the school with a moderate hearing loss if there are other reasons that mean they require the specialist support of the provision.
-Children are allocated places by Bexley’s Children and Young People’s Services currently via a Statement of Special Educational Needs or an Education, Health and Care Plan.
+A child may be accepted into the school with a moderate hearing loss if there are other reasons that mean they require the specialist support of the HIP.
+Children are all issued with an Education, Health and Care Plan.

 Deaf children are part of the mainstream classes and they take part in all aspects of school life.

 Pelham School promotes positive attitudes between hearing and hearing impaired children and takes pride in the inclusive attitude of our whole school community.
 Deaf Awareness sessions are provided to staff in the school and all children in the school have regular deaf awareness sessions from nursery to Year 6.
 Topic areas include; communication strategies, hearing aids, signing vocabulary and songs, deaf role models and what it means to be deaf.

 The HIP has a child centred Total Communication Policy; by this we mean we use the communication approach appropriate to each child.
 This could be oral/aural, signing, spoken and written English, speech reading, British Sign Language, Signed English, Signed Supported English, finger-spelling, natural gesture, pictures or symbols.
 Communication methods can change and develop over a child's time at Pelham School and therefore it is regularly reviewed along with their educational and emotional needs.